groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.common/customextractorcollection/_index.md

 boolean - A value indicating whether the collection is read-only.
 ### iterator() {#iterator--}
 ```
-public final ListIterator iterator()
+public abstract Iterator<IFieldExtractor> iterator()
 ```

 Returns an iterator for this collection.

 **Returns:**
-java.util.ListIterator - An iterator object that can be used to iterate through the collection.
+java.util.Iterator<com.groupdocs.search.common.IFieldExtractor> - An iterator object that can be used to iterate through the collection.
 ### addItem(IFieldExtractor extractor) {#addItem-com.groupdocs.search.common.IFieldExtractor-}
 ```
-public final void addItem(IFieldExtractor extractor)
+public abstract void addItem(IFieldExtractor extractor)
 ```